Root-Finding and Minimisation

 - lower

-The lower bound of the interval to search for the root or minimum.
+The lower bound of the interval to search.

 - upper

-The upper bound of the interval to search for the root or minimum.
+The upper bound of the interval to search.

 - digits

 The number of significant digits to which the root or minimum should be found.
-Defaults to double precision.
+Default is double precision.

 - max_iter